 Props not only add interest and make your shots look more unique, they can also give you something to focus on.
 Holding something as simple as a coffee cup can help you stay more relaxed as you focus on that rather than the camera.
-It also gives you different ideas on how to pose.
-Have fun with it.
+Props can spur ideas on how to pose and can add some fun to the shot.

 Practice, Practice, Practice

 As they say, your mileage may vary.
 What works great for one person, might not look great for another, so it’s best to practice in front of a mirror and before a camera.